janoside/btc-rpc-explorer/README.md

 # ![BTC Explorer](public/img/logo/logo-64.png) BTC Explorer

-Simple, stateless Bitcoin blockchain explorer, via RPC.
+Simple, database-free Bitcoin blockchain explorer, via RPC.
 Built with Node.js, express, bootstrap-v4.

 This tool is intended to be a simple, stateless, self-hosted explorer for the Bitcoin blockchain, driven by RPC calls to your own bitcoind node.
 This tool is easy to run but lacks features compared to full-fledged (stateful) explorers.